daniyaalk/mocksysql/README.md

 I hope to get these features implemented, but I may decide not to as well:

 * Get drip-fed packet capture from production environment and return the same responses for specified queries from the proxy.
     * If a certain predetermined time passes after the query is received, perform read on primary database.

+## Not supported:

+* Binary Protocol
+* TLS